sundhar-velmurugan/django-webapp/log.md

 - Media root: location where the uploaded files are in the file system
 - Media url: access the media through browser
 - Profile automatically created/updated when User is created/updated using django signals

+### Update User Profile
+- User and Profile forms are combined and displayed as a single form